 Stick to a Budget

 This really should have been the first tip because it is the most important.
 Really, the only way to be sure you’re saving money is to have a budget and stick to it!
 It is way to easy for all the small things you buy to add up.
 I use a free budget app to create a budget and track my spending right from my phone.
 By tracking my expenses and spending, I know exactly where my money is going, and then I can apply the other techniques I talked about earlier to try to reduce a specific item.
-I use a method called zero-based budgeting and you can learn more about it here.
+I use a method called zero-based budgeting.

-Find more tips on saving money, budgeting and earning an income on the road in our program: Full-Time RV Finance.
+Find more tips on saving money, budgeting, and earning an income on the road in our book, Full-Time RV Finance.